cnvrg/scene-classification/inference_readme.md

    - Use the Try it Live section with any natural scene image to check the model.
    - Use the bottom integration panel to integrate your API with your code by copying in your code snippet.

 An API endpoint that classifies natural scenes in images has now been deployed.

-Click [here](link) for detailed instructions to run this blueprint.
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/scene-classification).